aviado1/GPU-Data-Collection/README.md

 # GPU Data Collection Script

-This PowerShell script establishes an SSH connection to a remote server to continuously collect GPU utilization and memory usage data for a 24-hour period and exports this data to an Excel file.
+This PowerShell script establishes an SSH connection to a remote server to continuously track and log GPU load and GPU memory usage.
+It collects this data for a 24-hour period and exports it to an Excel file.

 ## Features

-- **Continuous Monitoring**: Collects data in intervals and computes total averages over 24 hours.
+- **Continuous Monitoring**: Tracks and logs GPU load and GPU memory usage in intervals and computes total averages over 24 hours.
-- **Excel Export**: Outputs the data to an Excel file with detailed interval and total average sheets.
+- **Excel Export**: Outputs the tracked data to an Excel file with detailed interval and total average sheets.
 - **Easy Configuration**: Customize the server IP, username, password, and export path as needed.

 ## Prerequisites